 Current and former UBC students – You do not need to submit UBC transcripts as part of your graduate application, as this data is already available through the student database system.
 However, be aware that you are still responsible for submitting transcripts from all other post-secondary institutions that you have attended (e.g., exchange year, transfer year, etc.).

 3. Three (3) References

 At least one of your three references must be from an academic referee.
 Referees should be non-relatives who are able to provide a professional appraisal of your work and/or scholastic abilities and potential.
 They may be employers or former employers, supervisors of volunteer placements or internships, or instructors at universities or colleges.
 They must be able to provide an assessment of your knowledge, skills and character, and probable success in an intensive professional master’s program.

 MIF reference forms are submitted directly by the referee through the online application system.

 You (the applicant) will input the referee contact information in the reference section of your application.
 The referees will receive an auto-notification with instructions on how to upload their MIF reference form only after you have submitted your complete online application (including paid application fee).

-	It is therefore VERY important that you complete and submit your online application allowing enough time for your referees to upload letters of recommendation prior to the application deadline.
+It is therefore VERY important that you complete and submit your online application allowing enough time for your referees to upload letters of recommendation.
+Deadline for reference letters is February 25, 2024.